Advertiser Disclosure

 Aeroplan: Family Sharing (Temporarily Disabled)

 Aeroplan offers a Family Sharing program that allows you to easily pool your Aeroplan points with up to eight family members.
-However, the feature has been disabled since August 2023, due to instances of fraud.
+However, the feature has been temporarily disabled since August 2023, due to instances of fraud.

 When this feature becomes available again, you can set up your Family Sharing pool easily, and you can do so directly from your Aeroplan dashboard.